 With more polished production and a higher melody count, the brilliant Carboot Soul (1999) is the best N.O.W. album for first-timers.
 "Nights Interlude" gets its 3rd and best remake in the shape of "Les Nuits" which ditches the original string sample in favour of a specially assembled live orchestra.
 The result is a sexy, lush, glowing piece of slow-mo instrumental soul with a simple drum break, electric piano, organ stabs and gorgeous strings.
 "Fire In The Middle" meshes its folksy and paisley-coloured guitars with a funk-rock groove as soft as a feather, and "Ethnic Majority" marries a crisp hip hop break with happy trumpet blasts and an insanely catchy group "do-de-do" singalong.
 Although a couple of straight soul songs with a female vocalist sound mundane by comparison, Carboot Soul remains a sweetly stoned masterpiece.

-Later N.O.W. albums like In A Space Outta Sound (2005) suggest the pull of the mainstream.
+Later N.O.W. albums like In A Space Outta Sound (2005) and Shape The Future (2018) suggest the pull of the mainstream.
 They're less surreal and much more song-dominated and fall into rather generic chillout at times.
 Even at their best, they're quite honestly better judged as vocal soul records.